singh-man/books/designPattern/080_OOConcepts.md

 - novice developer: uses if-else may be switch
 - avg developer: overloading
 - good developer: overriding (running short of english text words) (overriding changes the behavior in a way that is not compatible with the base class's behavior, it violates LSP).
-[More](#oops-critics)
+[More](#s-o-l-i-d)
 - god developer: delegates logic to data-structure or functional paradigm

-### DIvsIOC

 ### OO Defination